 Log on to the OSS console.

-In the Log Prefix text box, type the prefix of the log name, that is, <TargetPrefix> in the following logging naming conventions.
+In the Log Prefix text box, use the default log prefix oss-access/, or click Custom to enter another prefix, that is, <TargetPrefix> in the following logging naming conventions.

 The following is the naming conventions for the access log record:<TargetPrefix><SourceBucket>YYYY-MM-DD-HH-MM-SS-<UniqueString>

 - <TargetPrefix>: indicates the log prefix specified by the user.

 - <SourceBucket>: indicates the name of the source bucket.

 - YYYY-MM-DD-HH-MM-SS: indicates the time when the log is created.
 YYYY indicates the year, MM indicates the month, DD indicates the day, HH indicates the hour, MM indicates the minute, and SS indicates the second.

 - <UniqueString>: indicates the string generated by the OSS.

 An example object name used to store OSS access logs is as follows:

 In the preceding example, MyLog is the log prefix specified by the user, oss-example is the name of the source bucket, 2015-09-10-04-00-00 is the log creation time, and 0000 is the string generated by the OSS.